Options for a Breech Birth

 Although surgery is often suggested for a breech birth, it is not the only option.
 Carefully consider these 5 alternatives for how to deliver your breech baby.

-1. Consider the possibility that your baby might turn.
+Consider the possibility that your baby might turn.
 Around half of all babies start out bottom down early in pregnancy.
 Most turn head-down by 32-34 weeks.
-If baby hasn’t turned by 36 weeks he or she is likely to remain in the breech position.
+If baby hasn’t turned by 36 weeks he or she is likely to be a breech birth.
 For some unknown reason, three to four percent of babies never turn head-down.

 2. Try an External Version

 If your baby hasn’t turned on her own by 36-37 weeks, your doctor (or a specialist you are referred to) can attempt a maneuver called external version, in which he or she manipulates your abdomen to turn baby into the head-down position.
 External version is successful 60-70 percent of the time (40-50% for first pregnancies), but some babies turn back and require a second attempt.
 A few stubborn babies keep reverting to the breech position and remain there.
 A version is generally a safe and only mildly uncomfortable procedure, yet sometimes it can be painful to mother and can cause distress to baby.

 3. Find a Doctor with Breech Birth Experience